Start Printed Page 26147

 Once a pesticide's toxicological profile is determined, EPA identifies toxicological points of departure (POD) and levels of concern to use in evaluating the risk posed by human exposure to the pesticide.
 For hazards that have a threshold below which there is no appreciable risk, the toxicological POD is used as the basis for derivation of reference values for risk assessment.
 PODs are developed based on a careful analysis of the doses in each toxicological study to determine the dose at which no adverse effects are observed (the NOAEL) and the lowest dose at which adverse effects of concern are identified (the LOAEL).
 Uncertainty/safety factors are used in conjunction with the POD to calculate a safe exposure level—generally referred to as a population-adjusted dose (PAD) or a reference dose (RfD)—and a safe margin of exposure (MOE).
 For non-threshold risks, the Agency assumes that any amount of exposure will lead to some degree of risk.
 Thus, the Agency estimates risk in terms of the probability of an occurrence of the adverse effect expected in a lifetime.
 For more information on the general principles EPA uses in risk characterization and a complete description of the risk assessment process, see http://www2.epa.gov/pesticide-science-and-assessing-pesticide-risks/assessing-human-health-risk-pesticides.

-A summary of the toxicological endpoints for abamectin used for human risk assessment is discussed in Unit III.B. of the final rule published in the Federal Register of May 2, 2016 (81 FR 26147) (FRL-9945-29).
+A summary of the toxicological endpoints for abamectin used for human Start Printed Page 26150risk assessment is shown in Table 1 of this unit.

 C. Exposure Assessment